My notes

 - Condor (Germany to the Americas, Africa, and S-E Asia)

-- Pegasus (Europe to Middle East via Istanbul)
+- Pegasus (Europe to Middle East and C. Asia via Istanbul)

 - Scoot (Singapore to Europe and Australia)

-- Airasia (Malaysia to Australia, Middle East, and Kenya)
+- Airasia (Malaysia to Australia, Middle East, C. Asia, Europe)

 - Cebu Pacific (Philippines to Middle East and Australia)